Sakura in Paris (Cherry Blossom)

 There are average dates for the cherry blossoms, but nature is fickle, and the Paris cherry blossom season is short.
 If you are in quest of the best cherry blossom shots in Paris, you need to be patient and flexible.

 Try to be early in the morning, pre-dawn, when there are no crowds yet.
-During the cherry blossom period in Paris, crowds become unmanageable later in the day.
+During the cherry blossom season in Paris, crowds become unmanageable later in the day.

 Think about the colors.
 You’re going to be looking at a lot of pink, so choose contrasting colors and good exposures to showcase the blossoms best – for example, a blue sky on a sunny day as a background.